spywhere/JavatarDoc/getting_started.rst

 Preparing Our New Project
 -------------------------

-To prepare our project, we need to create a folder to contains our files then open it in |st| and do not forget to create ``src`` folder to store our Java source code.
+To prepare our project, we need to create a folder to contain our files then open it in |st| and do not forget to create ``src`` folder to store our Java source code.

 .. image:: images/gettingstarted/sidebar_folder.png